Liabilities in the Accounting Equation

 A. Liquidity Ratios

-• Current Ratio: Current Assets ÷ Current Liabilities (Measures short-term financial stability).
+• Current Ratio: Current Assets ÷ Current Liabilities — Measures short-term liquidity and the ability to cover obligations.

-• Quick Ratio: (Current Assets – Inventory) ÷ Current Liabilities (Assesses immediate liquidity).
+• Quick Ratio: (Current Assets – Inventory) ÷ Current Liabilities — Tests immediate liquidity, excluding less liquid inventory.

 B. Solvency Ratios

-• Debt-to-Equity Ratio: Total Liabilities ÷ Shareholders’ Equity (Indicates financial leverage).
+• Debt-to-Equity Ratio: Total Liabilities ÷ Shareholders’ Equity — Indicates leverage and financial risk.

-• Debt Ratio: Total Liabilities ÷ Total Assets (Shows proportion of assets financed by debt).
+• Debt Ratio: Total Liabilities ÷ Total Assets — Shows how much of a company’s assets are financed through debt.

 C. Profitability Ratios

-• Interest Coverage Ratio: Earnings Before Interest & Taxes (EBIT) ÷ Interest Expense (Measures ability to cover interest payments).
+• Interest Coverage Ratio: Earnings Before Interest & Taxes (EBIT) ÷ Interest Expense — Measures ability to pay interest on outstanding debt.

 7. Managing Liabilities for Financial Stability